imitelis/Full_Stack_Open_Exercises/part13/README.md

 }
 ```

 Note: there are several ways to implement this functionality.
-This should help.
+[This](https://sequelize.org/docs/v6/advanced-association-concepts/advanced-many-to-many/#the-best-of-both-worlds-the-super-many-to-many-relationship) should help.

-Note also that despite having an array field readinglists in the example, it should always just contain exactly one object, the join table entry that connects the book to the particular user's reading list.
+Note also that despite having an array field <em>readings</em> in the example, it should always just contain exactly one object, the join table entry that connects the book to the particular user's reading list.

-Exercise 13.22.
+### Exercise 13.22.

 Implement functionality in the application to mark a blog in the reading list as read.
-Marking as read is done by making a request to the PUT /api/readinglists/:id path, and sending the request with
+Marking as read is done by making a request to the `PUT /api/reading_lists/:id` path, and sending the request with

 ```
 { "read": true }
 ```

 The user can only mark the blogs in their own reading list as read.
 The user is identified as usual from the token accompanying the request.

-Exercise 13.23.
+### Exercise 13.23.

 Modify the route that returns a single user's information so that the request can control which of the blogs in the reading list are returned:

-    GET /api/users/:id returns the entire reading list
+  *  `GET /api/users/:id` returns the entire reading list
-    GET /api/users/:id?read=true returns blogs that have been read
+  *  `GET /api/users/:id?read=true` returns blogs that have been read
-    GET /api/users/:id?read=false returns blogs that have not been read
+  *  `GET /api/users/:id?read=false` returns blogs that have not been read

-Task 13.24.
+## Exercise 13.24.

-Task 13.24.
+### Exercise 13.24.

 Grand finale: towards the end of part 4 there was mention of a token-criticality problem: if a user's access to the system is decided to be revoked, the user may still use the token in possession to use the system.